top of page

 What is giant nevi removal surgery?

 Children can be born with pigmented moles called congenital nevi (or nevus, if singular).
 These represent a proliferation of melanocytes, the pigment-producing cells of the skin.
-When they occur, congenital melanocytic nevi can be highly varied in size and shape.
-They may be very small and insignificant in appearance to very big, covering large areas of the body.
-Small congenital nevi are those less than 1.5 cm in size.
+When they occur, congenital melanocytic nevi can vary widely in size and shape.
+They may be very small and insignificant in appearance, or very big, covering large areas of the body.
+Small congenital nevi are those measuring less than 1.5 cm.
 Giant nevi are those measuring 20cm or more in size at birth.
-The goal of giant nevi removal surgery is to remove the mole in its entirety or at least as much as is possible.
+The goal of giant nevi removal surgery is to remove the mole in its entirety, or as much as possible.

 Congenital nevi, including giant nevi, are generally considered to occur sporadically, in a completely unpredictable fashion.
-Small congenital nevi are seen in 1 in 100 births whereas giant nevi occur much more infrequently – 1 in 20,000 births.
-These moles (also known as melanocytic nevi) are usually brown in colour.
-That colour may be uniform or very irregular with darker areas mixed with lighter areas.
+Small congenital nevi are seen in 1 in 100 births, whereas giant nevi occur much more infrequently – 1 in 20,000 births.
+These moles (also known as melanocytic nevi) are usually brown.
+That colour may be uniform or very irregular, with darker and lighter areas mixed.
 Congenital nevi can also have thickened or raised areas, texture differences, and excessive hair growth.
 Because excess hair growth is common, these lesions are sometimes alternately referred to as giant hairy nevi.
-While giant congenital nevi can occur at any body site, there is a predilection for them to appear on the trunk, including the back, abdomen, hips, and buttocks.
+While giant congenital nevi can occur at any body site, they are most common on the trunk, including the back, abdomen, hips, and buttocks.
 The scalp and face are also frequently involved.

 Congenital nevi are believed to have an increased risk of malignant transformation over the lifetime of the child.
-Small- and medium-sized congenital melanocytic nevi have a risk as low as 1% or less.
-Large and giant melanocytic nevi have a higher risk of 5-10% over the child's lifetime.
-As the child reaches puberty, congenital melanocytic nevi can develop additional changes creating a worsened appearance due to thickening, darkening, or ulcerations of any part of the entire lesion.
+Small- and medium-sized congenital melanocytic nevi have a risk of less than 1%.
+Large and giant melanocytic nevi have a 5-10% lifetime risk.
+As the child reaches puberty, congenital melanocytic nevi can undergo additional changes, worsening their appearance through thickening, darkening, or ulceration of any part of the lesion.

 Giant nevi can be challenging to effectively manage.
 There is often a sense of urgency to remove the external lesion for both medical and cosmetic reasons.
-The large size of these lesions means they usually cannot be removed all at once to allow for primary healing of the excised areas.
+The large size of these lesions means they cannot usually be removed all at once to allow primary healing of the excised areas.
 Many techniques have been developed to provide adequate tissue for the closure of the surgical wound that is created by removing the nevi.
-Most commonly this includes tissue expansion and grafting.
+Most commonly, this includes tissue expansion and grafting.

 Who is a good candidate for giant nevi removal?

-In general, children who are born with congenital melanocytic nevi are recommended to be followed regularly by a dermatologist who can monitor the lesion for concerning changes.
+In general, children born with congenital melanocytic nevi are recommended to be followed regularly by a dermatologist to monitor the lesion for concerning changes.
 Dermatologists may subsequently refer a patient to a plastic surgeon for a consultation regarding the removal of the lesion.
 Removal is usually recommended for symptomatic lesions that ulcerate or are excessively itchy.
-Lesions with atypical changes in size, shape, appearance, or texture are also recommended for excision to prove the lesion is still benign and to prevent further risk of malignant degeneration.
-Families may also not like how the lesion looks and desire removal for cosmetic reasons as well.
+Lesions with atypical changes in size, shape, appearance, or texture are also recommended for excision to confirm their benignity and to reduce the risk of malignant degeneration.
+Families may also dislike how the lesion looks and request removal for cosmetic reasons.

 In general, your child may be a good candidate for giant nevi removal surgery if physically healthy and at a stable weight, the lesion is of a size and location that is amenable to removal and has symptoms of pain, ulceration or itching, or has developed other atypical features; and if you, as a parent, has realistic expectations and a good understanding of the proposed series of necessary procedures.